-Learn How to Format Your CV
+How to Format Your CV

-Different from a Resume
+Different From a Resume

 There are many differences between a CV and a resume, and these differences will help highlight the different formatting of a CV.
 A CV normally contains much more personal information than a resume does.
 CVs also are very education and research-focused, where a resume is much more focused on summarizing your work history.
 A CV will not contain an objective and will not have a narrative profile.
 CV’s often run on for many pages.
-This is different from resumes, which tend to be one to two-page summaries.
+It is different from resumes, which tend to be one to two-page summaries.

 A good CV, though, should be well organized with clear headings.